The-Grand-Combination/The-Grand-Combo/README.md

 ![HighClassBanner](https://user-images.githubusercontent.com/32886642/210163119-4ba0270f-27b1-4a5f-8eef-1c59383f94e9.png)

-TGC's official music sub mod!
-Hours of carefully curated classic and folk music to enhance your Victoria II gameplay.
+TGC's official music submod!
+With hours of carefully curated classic and folk music, to enhance your Victoria II gameplay.
 Each music was carefully chosen, and assigned special playing conditions, from war, peace, country, culture, even war exhaustion and level of westernization!

-* Songs carefully hand picked.
+* Songs carefully hand picked with proper research and analysis.
 * Fully overhauled western music.
 * Different songs for different cultures.
 * Different songs for different game situations.